soniaisiganporia/awesome-cassandra/README.md

 - [Datastax - Management API for Apache Cassandra](https://github.com/datastax/management-api-for-apache-cassandra) - The Management API is a sidecar service layer that attempts to build a well supported set of operational actions on Cassandra® nodes that can be administered centrally.
 - [DataStax OpsCenter](http://www.datastax.com/what-we-offer/products-services/datastax-opscenter) - Simplified management for DataStax Enterprise and Cassandra database clusters.
 - [CassandraCAS](https://github.com/Datomic/CassandraCAS) - A compare-and-swap tool for Cassandra created by Datomic.
-- [peloton](https://github.com/uber/peloton) - A unified resource scheduler created by Uber.
+- [Peloton](https://github.com/uber/peloton) - A unified resource scheduler created by Uber.
 This tool can handle many nodes and clusters through resource management and scalability.
-- [ansible-galaxy: cassandra GitHub](https://github.com/ansible-collections/community.cassandra) - This collection called cassandra aims at providing all Ansible modules allowed to interact with Apache Cassandra.
+- [Ansible-Galaxy: Cassandra GitHub](https://github.com/ansible-collections/community.cassandra) - This collection called cassandra aims at providing all Ansible modules allowed to interact with Apache Cassandra.
-- [ansible-galaxy: cassandra](https://galaxy.ansible.com/community/cassandra) - Documentation for Ansible-Galaxy: Cassandra.
+- [Ansible-Galaxy: Cassandra](https://galaxy.ansible.com/community/cassandra) - Documentation for Ansible-Galaxy: Cassandra.
-- [ansible-dse](https://github.com/rackerlabs/ansible-dse) - A set of Ansible playbooks that will build a Datastax Enterprise cluster.
+- [Ansible-dse](https://github.com/rackerlabs/ansible-dse) - A set of Ansible playbooks that will build a Datastax Enterprise cluster.
 - [dseansible](https://github.com/yabinmeng/dseansible) - DSE Installation and Upgrade Ansible Playbooks/Roles for Ubuntu Linux.
-- [DbSchema - Cassandra Designer](https://www.dbschema.com/cassandra-designer-tool.html) - DbSchema: Cassandra Diagram Designer & GUI Admin Tool which can do Cassandra amongst other databases.
+- [DbSchema - Cassandra Designer](https://dbschema.com/database-designer/Cassandra.html) - DbSchema: Cassandra Diagram Designer & GUI Admin Tool which can do Cassandra amongst other databases.
-- [DBEaver - Free Universal Database Tool](https://dbeaver.io/) - A third party tool for dealing with all sorts of databases including Cassandra.
+- [DBeaver - Free Universal Database Tool](https://dbeaver.io/) - A third party tool for dealing with all sorts of databases including Cassandra.
 - [RazorSQL - Multi DB Manager Tool](https://razorsql.com/) - A multi-db tool for Linux, Mac, and Windows that works with Apache Cassandra.
-- [KDM - The Kashlev Data Modeler](http://kdm.dataview.org/) - An automated big data modeling tool for Apache Cassandra.
+- [KDM - The Kashlev Data Modeler](http://kdm-portal.weebly.com/) - An automated big data modeling tool for Apache Cassandra.
 - [Cassandra Reaper](http://cassandra-reaper.io/) - Automated repairs for Apache Cassandra.
 Supports all versions.
 - [cstar perf](https://github.com/datastax/cstar_perf) - Apache Cassandra performance testing platform.
 - [Spark Cassandra Stress](https://github.com/datastax/spark-cassandra-stress) - A tool for testing the DataStax Spark Connector against Apache Cassandra or DSE.
 - [trireme](https://github.com/o19s/trireme) - Migration tool providing support for Apache Cassandra, DataStax Enterprise Cassandra, & DataStax Enterprise Solr.
 - [cqlmigrate](https://github.com/sky-uk/cqlmigrate) -  Cassandra CQL migration tool. cqlmigrate is a library for performing schema migrations on a cassandra cluster.
 - [cassandra-migration-tool-java](https://github.com/smartcat-labs/cassandra-migration-tool-java) - Cassandra migration tool for java is a lightweight tool used to execute schema and data migration on Cassandra database.
-- [cassalog](https://github.com/hawkular/cassalog) - Cassalog is a schema change management library and tool for Apache Cassandra that can be used with applications running on the JVM.
+- [Cassalog](https://github.com/hawkular/cassalog) - Cassalog is a schema change management library and tool for Apache Cassandra that can be used with applications running on the JVM.
 - [cdeploy](https://github.com/rackerlabs/cdeploy) - Cdeploy is a simple tool to manage your Cassandra schema migrations in the style of dbdeploy.
 - [Web: Cassandra Calculator](https://www.ecyrd.com/cassandracalculator/) - A simple calculator to see how size / replication factor affect the system's consistency.
 - [Cassandra-web](http://avalanche123.com/cassandra-web/) - A web interface for Apache Cassandra.